-- 1. Copy the DOMAIN_HOME/config/bipublisher/repository/Admin directory to the shared configuration folder location. - 2.
+- 1. Copy the DOMAIN\HOME/config/bipublisher/repository/Admin directory to the shared configuration folder location. - 2.
 On either APPHOST1 or APPHOST2, log in to BI Publisher with Administrator credentials and select the Administration tab. - 3.
 Under System Maintenance, select Server Configuration. - 4.
 In the Path field under Configuration Folder, enter the shared location for the Configuration Folder. - 5.
 Apply your changes and restart your BI Publisher application, as follows: - a.
 Log in to the Administration Console. - b.
 Click Deployments in the Domain Structure window. - c.
-Select bipublisher(11.1.1.3.0). - d.
-Click Stop. - e.
-After the application has stopped, click Start.
+Select bipublisher(11.1.1). - d.
+Click Stop. - After the application has stopped, click Start. - Because Oracle BI Publisher reads its configuration from the Administration Server central location rather than from the Managed Server's configuration directory when the Managed Servers are restarted, you must copy the XML configuration file for Oracle BI Publisher from the Managed Server to the Administration Server location.